Yanmeeei/obj-detection-optimizer/README.md

 * Whether to ignore transfer latency.
 Mainly for testing.

 ## 3. Use Optimizer Wrapper
 Please use `opt_wrapper.py` when optimizing the network.
+Make a copy of the prof and dep files to the root directory.

 You may modify the following part as needed.
 ```python
 bandwidth = 400
 ignore_latency = False